 Goats developed this odd pupil shape to better see predators while they are grazing.
+Their ability to spot danger is further enhanced by the location of their eyes.
 Other prey animals have similar pupils, while predators can have pupils that are circles, vertical slits, or something in between.

 Each type of animal has a pupil shape that is best suited to its environment and behavior.
 Let’s find out why.